Methodology for Global 500

 Revenue figures include consolidated subsidiaries and reported revenues from discontinued operations, but exclude excise taxes.
 For banks, revenue is the sum of gross interest income and gross noninterest income.
 For insurance companies, revenue includes premium and annuity income, investment income, realized capital gains or losses, and other income, but excludes deposits.

 Assets shown are those at the company’s fiscal year-end.
-Stockholders’ equity is the sum of capital stock, paid-in capital, and retained earnings on the same date.
-Noncontrolling (minority) interest is not included.
 Figures for non-U.S. companies have been converted to U.S. dollars at the exchange rate at each company’s fiscal year-end.

 The figure shown is either a fiscal year-end or yearly average number, as published by the company.
 Where the breakdown between full- and part-time employees is supplied, a part-time employee is counted as one half of a full-time employee.

 This year’s Fortune Global 500 was prepared under the direction of list editor Scott DeCarlo.
-Financial statements and annual reports were reviewed by reporter Douglas Elam, accounting specialist Rhona Altschuler, and markets editor Kathleen Smyth.
-Zhang Dan provided figures for Chinese companies.
+Financial statements and annual reports were reviewed by accounting specialist Rhona Altschuler and markets editor Kathleen Smyth.
+The Fortune China team, led by Julia Chu, provided figures for Chinese companies.
 The data verification process was aided substantially by S&P Global Market Intelligence and Refinitiv.